splunk/public-o11y-docs/_includes/admin/roles_apm.rst

     - No
     - No
     - No

-  * - View the following APM-related pages in the Observability Cloud Settings.
-Functionality in the API is similarly restricted by capability.
-       - APM MetricSets
-       - Business Workflow
-       - Extended Trace Retention
-    - Yes
-    - Yes
-    - No
-    - No

   * - The GET method on the APM Visibility Filters resource in the APM API, see :ref:`sensitive-data-controls` for more information.
     - Yes
     - Yes